-It’s no secret that I have some amazing conversations with readers in the safe confines of The Twenties Club’s Instagram inbox.
+I have some pretty special and profound conversations with readers in the safe confines of TTC’s Instagram inbox.
 It’s a daily occurrence that always seems to reaffirm why I decided to carve out this small corner on the Internet.

 Recently, two seperate conversations raised the topic of therapy.

 One reader said, “Finding a good therapist is like finding a good boyfriend.”
-Another reader confessed, “Paying for a friend’s therapy session is my birthday present of choice these days!”.
+Another reader admitted that, “Paying for a friend’s therapy session is my birthday present of choice these days!”.

-Visiting a therapist or psychologist does not make you neurotic or self-absorbed or crazy or a deadline-driven perfectionist.
-You’re all those things anyway!!!! (kidding).
-Visiting a therapist reminds you that you contain multitudes.
-You are not one singular kind of woman.
-But many.
+Visiting a therapist or a psychologist does not make you neurotic or self-absorbed or a deadline-driven perfectionist.
+You’re all those things anyway!!!
+It simply reminds you that you contain multitudes.
+That you are not one singular kind of person.
 You are simultaneously this way and the other.
-You have far more inconsistencies than you would readily admit.
-This is why it’s okay to have a big, beautiful life, dreamy husband and thriving career, and still have a tinge of sadness that needs addressing, anxiety that needs comforting, or fear that needs unpacking.
+This is why it’s okay to have a big, beautiful life, a loving partner and a thriving career, and still have a tinge of sadness that needs addressing, anxiety that needs comforting, or fear that needs unpacking.

 But I’m also aware that employing the help of a professional to address issues like body image, divorce, grief, anxiety or a broken relationship, is a luxury most cannot afford.
-It is a privilege reserved for those with higher levels of disposable income.
-Those lucky enough to find the time – let alone the cash – to spend sixty minutes talking about their “feelings”, which brings me back to my initial point about stigma.
-I wonder if there was less shame around therapy, a more robust discussion of it’s importance, plus easier access to counsellors in schools, would society find a way to bring down the overall cost?
+It is a privilege reserved for those lucky enough to find the time and cash to spend sixty minutes talking about their “feelings”.

-If you have been lucky enough to employ the services of a psychologist, therapist, shrink or counsellor in your life, I’d encourage you to share this article on your social media.
-Break down people’s perception of what the right candidate looks like, and empower others to take stock of how they feel.
+If you have been lucky enough to employ the services of a psychologist, therapist, or counsellor in your life, I implore you to share this article with someone.
+Break down people’s perception of what the right “candidate” looks like, and empower others to take stock of how they feel.